LockManipulator/T-Dongle-Ducky/README.md

 Go to IP address on screen or 192.168.0.1 if in AP mode
 First input will type out the string in the box
 Second is to run a single command
-Third is to delete a file
+Third is to write code
-Fourth is to write code
+Fourth is to save above code
-FIfth is to save above code with supplied filename
+Fift is to run code
 Sixth is to delete a file
 MUST save/run/delete a file with a SLASH IN FRONT and EXTENSION AFTER i.e. /example.txt